There really is no shortage of family-friendly fun in Taranaki.

 Get some perspective and climb Paritutu Rock, part of the Sugar Loaf Islands that extend out to sea beyond the port.
 At 156m tall, it takes 20 minutes of vigorous climbing to reach the top where you’ll be rewarded with jaw-dropping panoramic views, including Taranaki Maunga, New Plymouth city, and the Taranaki coastline.
 Or how about a race to the top of Hāwera’s 55m water tower?
 There are 215 steps (count them as you climb) but the views from the top are worth the effort.
 Collect the key to access the water tower from the South Taranaki i-SITE at the tower's base.

 There’s no shortage of sunny days in Taranaki – having been announced the sunniest region in New Zealand for 2021.
 But it’s always a good idea to have a plan B up your sleeve for the days you need to be inside.
 Indoor options for the whole family include Bowlarama, offering traditional ten-pin bowling, laser tag, arcade games, and an 18-hole black light mini putt course.
-Escape Masters is ideal for competitive family-fun, where you need to search for hidden clues to solve puzzles and escape the room before time runs out!
+Escapinator escape room New Plymouth is ideal for competitive family-fun, where you need to search for hidden clues to solve puzzles and escape the room before time runs out!
 Or grab your togs and head to either Todd Energy Aquatic Centre for indoor and outdoor pools, a hydro slide and spa pool, located on New Plymouth’s coastline, or Hāwera Aquatic Centre for indoor and outdoor pools, a thermal pool and hydro slide, located in South Taranaki.